The Soldier's Details

 - Date of Death:

 John Young served in WW1.
 He enlisted 7 December 1917 serving with Royal Flying Corps as fitter-armourer with No.’s 176 and 274 Squadrons.

 He was discharged in July 1926 having experienced first hand the formation of Royal Air Force.

-John’s Service No. was 157766 (a high number because the fledgling Air Force was a that time part of the Army).
+John’s Service No. was 157766 (a high number because the fledgling Air Force was at that time part of British Army).